Unidata/netCDF-Perl/README.md

 * [Known Problems](#Known_Problems)

 ### <a name="Notice_of_Deprecation"></a>Notice of Deprecation
-The netCDF Perl package is **no longer being actively maintained** by the Unidata program center.
-Unidata will continue to provide support for Unidata netCDF Perl.
+The netCDF Perl package is **no longer being actively maintained or supported** by the Unidata Program Center.

 ### <a name="Introduction"></a>Introduction
-The netCDF Perl package is a perl extension module for scientific data access via the [netCDF API](http://www.unidata.ucar.edu/software/netcdf/).
+The netCDF Perl package is a perl extension module for scientific data access via the [netCDF API](https://www.unidata.ucar.edu/software/netcdf/).

 The netCDF Perl package is a perl extension for accessing netCDF  datasets based on version 2 of the netCDF package (netCDF-2).
 For example, the following netCDF-2 actions: